scottdotau/rtx/README.md

 and the runtime itself. e.g.: when you call `node` it will call an asdf shim file `~/.asdf/shims/node`, which then calls `asdf exec`, which then calls the correct version of node.

-These shims have terrible performance, adding ~120ms to every runtime call. rtx does not use shims and instead updates `PATH` so that it doesn't have any overhead when simply calling binaries.
+These shims have terrible performance, adding ~120ms to every runtime call. jkl does not use shims and instead updates `PATH` so that it doesn't have any overhead when simply calling binaries.
 These shims are the main reason that I wrote this.
-Note that in the demo gif at the top of this README that `rtx` isn't actually used when calling `node -v` for this reason.
-The performance is identical to running node without using rtx.
+Note that in the demo gif at the top of this README that `jkl` isn't actually used when calling `node -v` for this reason.
+The performance is identical to running node without using jkl.

 I don't think it's possible for asdf to fix these issues.
 The author of asdf did a great writeup of [performance problems](https://stratus3d.com/blog/2022/08/11/asdf-performance/). asdf is written in bash which certainly makes it challenging to be performant, however I think the real problem is the shim design.
 I don't think it's possible to fix that without a complete rewrite.

-rtx does call an internal command `rtx hook-env` every time the directory has changed, but because it's written in Rust, this is very quick—taking ~10ms on my machine.
+jkl does call an internal command `jkl hook-env` every time the directory has changed, but because it's written in Rust, this is very quick—taking ~10ms on my machine.
 4ms if there are no changes, 14ms if it's a full reload.

-tl;dr: asdf adds overhead (~120ms) when calling a runtime, rtx adds a small amount of overhead (~10ms) when the prompt loads.
+tl;dr: asdf adds overhead (~120ms) when calling a runtime, jkl adds a small amount of overhead (~10ms) when the prompt loads.

-### Environment variables in rtx
+### Environment variables in jkl

 asdf only helps manage runtime executables.
 However, some tools are managed via environment variables (notably Java which switches via `JAVA_HOME`).
 This isn't supported very well in asdf and requires a separate shell extension just to manage.

-However asdf _plugins_ have a `bin/exec-env` script that is used for exporting environment variables like [`JAVA_HOME`](https://github.com/halcyon/asdf-java/blob/master/bin/exec-env). rtx simply exports the environment variables from the `bin/exec-env` script in the plugin but places them in the shell for _all_ commands.
+However asdf _plugins_ have a `bin/exec-env` script that is used for exporting environment variables like [`JAVA_HOME`](https://github.com/halcyon/asdf-java/blob/master/bin/exec-env). jkl simply exports the environment variables from the `bin/exec-env` script in the plugin but places them in the shell for _all_ commands.
 In asdf it only exports those commands when the shim is called.
 This means if you call `java` it will set `JAVA_HOME`, but not if you call some Java tool like `mvn`.

-This means we're just using the existing plugin script but because rtx doesn't use shims it can be used for more things.
+This means we're just using the existing plugin script but because jkl doesn't use shims it can be used for more things.
 It would be trivial to make a plugin that exports arbitrary environment variables like [dotenv](https://github.com/motdotla/dotenv) or [direnv](https://github.com/direnv/direnv).

 ### UX

 Some commands are the same in asdf but others have been changed.
-Everything that's possible in asdf should be possible in rtx but may use slightly different syntax. rtx has more forgiving commands, such as using fuzzy-matching, e.g.: `rtx install node@20`.
+Everything that's possible in asdf should be possible in jkl but may use slightly different syntax. jkl has more forgiving commands, such as using fuzzy-matching, e.g.: `jkl install node@20`.
 While in asdf you _can_ run `asdf install node latest:20`, you can't use `latest:20` in a `.tool-versions` file or many other places.
-In `rtx` you can use fuzzy-matching everywhere.
+In `jkl` you can use fuzzy-matching everywhere.

 asdf requires several steps to install a new runtime if the plugin isn't installed, e.g.: